 It is needless to talk about the importance of the microphone in your PC.
-Just think of all your meetings on Skype or Zoom and the like, and you already realize how much of a setback a nonfunctional microphone on your Windows 10 laptop is.
+Just think of all your meetings on Skype or Zoom and the like, and you already realize how much of a setback a non-functional microphone on your Windows 11 or Windows 10 laptop is.

-Nonfunctional Windows 10 microphones may not be a frequent occurrence, but there have been a few factors that have triggered this issue.
-One common culprit is when updates are not properly installed.
-It could also be a hardware issue, and in such case your technician may be the best bet in fixing it.
+It may not be a frequent occurrence that your microphone is not working, but there could have been a few factors to trigger this issue.
+One common culprit is updates not being properly installed.
+It could also be a hardware issue, and in such case, your technician may be the best bet to fix it.

 If you have a newly-installed Windows version and still have an outdated Microphone driver, then it is likely you will face problems of no sound, recording fails or a mute microphone.